taghead/taghead.github.io/index.markdown

 # About me

-My name is Andrew, and I'd want to introduce myself.
+Hello I'm Andrew, prepared and capable of doing well under pressure.

-I am adept at handling several responsibilities on a daily basis and doing well under pressure.
+In order to get the greatest outcomes, I like to work in a team.
+Promoting professional communication and building excellent connections with others.

-In order to get the greatest outcomes, I love working in Scrum Teams and adhering to Agile, promoting professional communication and building excellent connections with others.
+# Education

-I recently graduated from RMIT University with a Bachelor of Information Technology and am eager to begin my career.
+# Skills

-# My projects
+# Projects

 <table class="projects-table" style='text-align:center;'>
   <thead>